IanTeda/old.hugo.ianteda.com/content/blog/2016-01-19-the-ianteda-com-directive.md

 title: The ianteda.com Directive
 type: blog
 description: Why I created ianteda.com and what I am hoping to create.
+excerpt: I created ianteda.com to be useful.
+By sharing content around ideas, thoughts and projects I am working on.
+Second I wanted to build and manage my professional image, brand and authority.
 date: 2016-01-21
 categories: ["leadership"]
 cover: cover-bw-highrise